leoarnold/puppet-cups/README.md

   If the catalog contains `cups_queue` resources for these queues, they will be required automatically.

 ##### Printers-only attributes

-* `interface`: The absolute path to a System V interface script on the node.
-  If the catalog contains a `file` resource with this path as title, it will automatically be required.

 * `make_and_model`: This value is used for [driver updates and changes](#changing-the-driver).
   Matches the `NickName` (fallback `ModelName`) value from the printer's PPD file